pixelandtonic/Events/README.md

 # Events sample plugin for Craft

+_**Note:** This plugin is NOT meant to be used on actual website builds.
+It is just a plugin developer resource._

 This plugin demonstrates how Craft plugins can take advantage of Craft’s Element Type APIs.

 There are two components to this plugin: calendars and events.